 Increasing the beam energy will require the expansion of the main SCRF linear accelerators to provide an additional 250 GeV per beam.
 The beam current for the 1 TeV upgrade (7.6 mA) is higher than the baseline (5.8 mA) but less than that for luminosity upgrade (8.8 mA) for 500 GeV design, suggesting some level of modification.
 Assuming the luminosity upgrade is the first to occur; the injectors (sources and damping rings) will be reused unchanged.
 Compressor sections along with the RTML will be moved to the beginning of the extended linear accelerators.
 It is also necessary to lengthen the 5 GeV long-transfer line from the damping ring to the turn-around.
 The beam delivery system will require the installation of additional dipoles to provide the required higher integrated field strength.
 The cost and schedule of the upgrade is entirely dependent on the expansion of the main linear accelerators.
 One of the key cost considerations is the choice of an accelerating gradient.
 Ongoing R&D for high gradient SCRF is expected to continue in parallel with the construction and operation of the base machine.
 With this in mind, it is assumed that when the linear accelerator technology is upgraded, a higher gradient and quality factor are incorporated.
 The actual choice of these options will clearly depend on the state-of-the-art at the time of the upgrade.
 However, for the purposes of this discussion, an average acceleration gradient of 45 MV/m with $Q_0 = 2 \times 10^{10}$ will be assumed.
-Using the existing baseline linear accelerator in this way has three key consequences for the upgrade:
+Using the existing baseline linear accelerator with bunch compressors described in [4, Sec.
+7.3.3.5], main linac weak quadrupole magnets for the 15-25 GeV energy range, and normal FODO lattice for 25-125 GeV beam energy, there are four key consequences for the upgrade:

 - 1. The beam current and pulse length must be compatible with the existing RF installation and cryogenic refrigeration capacity. - 2.
-The existing linear accelerator lattice, which was originally designed to transfer beam energies from 15 to 250 GeV, should now transfer beam energies from 265 to 500 GeV.
-This will require replacing the first 10 GeV of the original linear accelerator, since these quadrupoles will not be able to transport a higher energy beam (from 265 to 500 GeV, not 15 to 250 GeV).

-3. The rest of the original linear accelerator will use the FoFoDoDo lattice as opposed to the basic FoDo lattice, which will result in weaker focusing and larger beta function values.
+The extension part of the main linac tunnel and the turn around must be ready for bunch compressors and a weak quadrupole section relocation. - 3.
+The new, higher accelerating gradient SRF cavities should be installed. - 4.
+The rest of the original linear accelerator will use the FoFoDoDo lattice as opposed to the basic FoDo lattice, which will result in weaker focusing and larger beta function values.
 Simulation of the beam dynamics showed that the growth of the vertical emittance can be kept within acceptable limits.